clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players then leave Dalvan's corpse and return, they find that both his and the horse's remains have vanished.

 > [!design]+ **Design Note: Dalvan’s Fate**
-> Dalvan’s task in the original module—placing a warning note at the eastern Barovian gates—makes little sense, given that Burgomaster Indirovich would know that those who arrive in Barovia from beyond the Mists can’t turn back, even before they enter the Barovian gates.
+> Dalvan’s task in the original module—placing a warning note at the eastern Barovian gates—makes little sense, given that Mayor Indirovich would know that those who arrive in Barovia from beyond the Mists can’t turn back, even before they enter the Barovian gates.
 Instead, Dalvan’s role has been revised to foreshadow Madam Eva’s prophetic insight and communicate the perils (and mechanics) of entering the Mists.
 >
 > Dalvan and his horse will later reappear as the skeletal rider described in <span class="citation">Skeletal Rider (p.
 31)</span> in [[Act I - Into the Mists/Arc C - Into the Valley#C5.
 The Skeletal Rider|Arc C - Into the Valley]].
 The rider will again appear in [[Arc O - Dinner with the Devil#O3b.
 The Rider’s Guidance|Arc O - Dinner with the Devil]], guiding the players at Madam Eva’s direction to Katarina’s tree and long-lost locket, which the players can use to let Varushka’s spirit find peace in [[Arc O - Dinner with the Devil#Varushka’s Grief|Arc O - Dinner with the Devil]].
 # B4.
 Barovian Overlook